This is the summary page for dar's documentation

 Reporting a Bug

 First, check that the problem has not already been seen and addressed in dar-support mailing-list.
 Then, check the Bug Tracker to see whether the bug has not already been reported (thanks to avoid duplicated).
 If found, you can monitor the corresponding item to be informed of any update concerning this bug.
-If the item is fixed you can grab the source code with the fix from CVS.
+If the item is fixed you can grab the source code with the fix from GIT.
 But if the bug you met is not yet reported feel free to create a new report providing as much information and details as you can to ease reproducing and fixing the bug.

 Note that you need to register at Sourceforge to be able to open a bug (subscription to Sourceforge is free, and won't spam your email: I use it since 2002 and never got spam on the email I gave and which is only known by sourceforge).
 Giving a real email address is beneficial, because you'll get a notification when the status of the bug changes (like when it has been resolved) it also avoids me wasting time trying to reproduce a bug reported anonymously and impossible to reproduce (real bug with very little information, user mistake, ...).